the-anna-project/annad/doc/concept/connection.md

 ###### map input tree ID to input tree
 When having an input tree ID given it needs to be mapped to an input tree.
-An input tree represents an optimization structure that holds IDs of ordered input sequences broken down into their features.
+An input tree represents an organizational structure that holds ordered IDs of input sequences broken down into their features.
 The following key maps an input tree ID to an input tree.

 ```
 <prefix>:input-tree-id:input-tree:<input-tree-id>    [[<sequence-id>,<sequence-id>,...],[<sequence-id>,<sequence-id>,...],...]